xiaohu-art/footballplay/README.md

 * `ARROW DOWN` - run to the bottom.
 * `ARROW LEFT` - run to the left.
 * `ARROW RIGHT` - run to the right.
 * `S` - short pass in the attack mode, pressure in the defense mode.
+LB
 * `A` - high pass in the attack mode, sliding in the defense mode.
+RB
 * `D` - shot in the attack mode, team pressure in the defense mode.
+LT
 * `W` - long pass in the attack mode, goalkeeper pressure in the defense mode.
+RT
 * `Q` - switch the active player in the defense mode.
+Y
 * `C` - dribble in the attack mode.
+B
 * `E` - sprint.
+E

 ### Play vs pre-trained agent